Guidance for other settings and events

 Anyone who is diagnosed with measles must isolate (stay at home and not go to their workplace, education setting or be out in the community) until 4 days after their rash develops to prevent spreading measles to other people.
 However, most people with measles will be absent for much longer than this.

-This is because measles makes people feel very unwell and it usually takes at least 1 to 2 weeks until they can return to normal activities.
+This is because measles makes people feel very unwell and it usually takes at least 1 to 2 weeks to recover and return to normal activities.

 Education setting closures